smnorris/roadintegrator/README.md

         git clone https://github.com/smnorris/roadintegrator.git
         cd roadintegrator

 If you do not have above noted requirements installed on your system, installation via `conda` or Docker is recommended.

-### conda

-Create environment, load requirements/dependencies and activate environment:

-        conda env create -f environment.yml
-        conda activate roadintegrator

-The scripts depend on postgres connection environment variables - ensure these are set to point to your database either on your system or in the `environment.yml`:

-      PGHOST
-      PGPORT
-      PGUSER
-      PGPASSWORD
-      PGDATABASE

-Note that `conda` does not install the database requirements.
+An `environment.yml` is provided for users familiar with `conda`, instructions for Docker usage are below.

 ### Docker